The AP US History (APUSH) exam is a difficult test. It is important for students to study for the exam in order to be able to pass it.

 There are 55 multiple choice questions which count for 40% of the test.
 In addition, there are 4 short answer questions that account for 20% of the grade.
 The other 40% is made up of two types of essays: standard and document-based (DBQ).
 Students answer one standard essay (25% of the overall grade) and one DBQ (15%).

-This article will provide 10 tips on how students can prepare to pass the AP USH exam.
+This article will provide 10 study tips for AP US History on how students can prepare to pass the AP USH exam.

 Early in the school year, establish a daily study routine.

-You must get an early start on preparing for your APUSH exam.
+You must get an early start on preparing for your APUSH exam to avoid cramming.
 Within the first month of the school year, create flashcards on Quizlet for each unit covered, form study groups with friends, consult our study modules, and take practice exams from the College Board.

-Make an AP US History course outline for the year.
+Make an APUSH course study guide outline for the year.